 That doesn’t happen here.
 Where possible, I try to avoid reading other people’s reviews before I make up my own mind.
 Even when I do, I sometimes form a different opinion.
 As far I’m concerned, no-one’s verdict is authoritative, and I will disagree with Michael Billington if I want to.
 (In fact, I already have.)
 Similarly, if you’ve been programmed into Live or Northern Stage, congratulations, you must be doing something right, but that doesn’t entitle you anything here – you will only get a thumbs up from my if I enjoyed it.
 Conversely, if your play or your group has been rejected by the bigger players and you’re going it alone, I am not afraid to stick my neck out if I think they’re missing out.

 One practice that is frequently associated with culture policing is liberally mixing politics and theatre reviews.
 I’m not against this practice as such, but it does make it harder to do your job as a reviewer fairly.
-Plays will frequently have some sort of message in them, not just overt political plays but many other plays too, and marking them solely on your approval for that message is a poor way of reviewing.
-It doesn’t mean you’re automatically doing this just because you’re taking sides on hotly debated topics, but it gets a lot more tempting to let this get the better of you.
-And even if refrain from doing this, other people will probably throw your credibility into question and say you did.
-And you probably can’t prove you didn’t.
-That problem aside, the other issue with mixing political articles and reviews is that more partisan you get, the more people you’ll drive away you don’t buy into what you say.
+Plays will frequently have some sort of message in them, not just overt political plays but many other one too, and marking them solely on your approval of that message is a poor way of reviewing.
+That does mean we should assume that an review who takes sides in a hotly debate topic is doing this, but it’s a lot easier for this temptation to get the better of you.
+Even if refrain from doing this, other people will probably throw your credibility into question and say you did – and you probably can’t prove you didn’t.
+That problem aside, there’s one other issue with mixing political articles and reviews: the more partisan you get, the more people you’ll drive away you don’t buy into what you say.
 You might get more people reading who do agree with you, but I prefer my writing to be for everyone interested in theatre, regardless on what their views are in the wider world.

 The other practice I’m seeing is that there are some reviewers who say they are seeking the change the world for the better as theatre reviewers.
 This worries me more.
 I’ve only seen this openly said since a certain blond-haired nutjob won an election over the pond, but the problem is quite simply that I don’t see what this is meant to achieve.
 Donald Trump isn’t goes to be brought down on the news that theatre critics don’t like him.
-The only thing I can see might make a difference is influencing what messages theatre makers give to the world – by rewarding on-message performers with good reviews and punishing off-message performers bad reviews, in the hope that the latter group either stop saying this or no-one comes to see them.
-That’s far too high a price to pay, and straight back into the practice of culture-policing I am completely opposed to.
+The only thing I can see might make a difference is influencing what messages theatre makers give to the world – by rewarding on-message performers with good reviews and punishing off-message performers bad ones, as a deterrent against performers expressing incorrect opinions and audiences coming to hear them.
+That’s far too high a price to pay, and straight back into the practice of culture policing I am completely opposed to.

 Chrisontheatre is not interested in horse-trading